The Vermont Statutes Online

 (2) In addition to any other requirement of law, a nonresident as defined in section 4 of this title shall not operate a motor vehicle on a Vermont highway unless:

-(i) is 18 or more years of age, is lawfully present in the United States, and has been in the United States for less than one year;
+(i) is at least 18 years of age, is lawfully present in the United States, and has been in the United States for not more than one year; and

-(b) All operator's licenses issued under this chapter shall expire at midnight on the eve of the second or fourth anniversary of the date of birth of the applicant following the date they were issued.
-All junior operator's licenses shall expire at midnight on the eve of the second anniversary of the date of birth of the applicant following the date they were issued.
+(b) All operator’s licenses issued under this chapter shall expire, unless earlier cancelled, at midnight on the eve of the second or fourth anniversary of the date of birth of the license holder following the date of issue.
+Renewed licenses shall expire at midnight on the eve of the second or fourth anniversary of the date of birth of the license holder following the date the renewed license expired.
+All junior operator’s licenses shall expire, unless earlier cancelled, at midnight on the eve of the second anniversary of the date of birth of the license holder following the date of issue.
 A person born on February 29 shall, for the purposes of this section, be considered as born on March 1.

 (c) At least 30 days before a license is scheduled to expire, the Commissioner shall mail first class to the licensee or send the licensee electronically an application for renewal of the license; a cardholder shall be sent the renewal notice by mail unless the cardholder opts in to receive electronic notification.
 A person shall not operate a motor vehicle unless properly licensed.